nishcreed/TurfsZone/README.md

 # TurfsZone

 ## About
-TurfsZome is a website that shows turfs available at different places.<br>It allows authorized users to add turfs and also review any turf.
+TurfsZone is a website that shows turfs available at different places.<br>It allows authorized users to add turfs and also review any turf.

 ## Features